Youth Hearing Voices

 The Foundation is in the process of developing a range of literature around “Youth Hearing Voices’, so watch this space, or better still, join our mailing list and we will keep you informed of progress.

 They have some excellent material and literature, and its free.
-We recommend you download:
+Here are two booklets that may be of interest:

 Booklet 1 – Voices and Visions – A Straight Talking Introduction